paldhous/ucb/2017/dataviz/md_raw/class5.md

 Download the data for this session from [here](data/week5.zip), unzip the folder and place it on your desktop.
 It contains the following files:

-- `oil_production.csv` Data on oil production by world region from 2000 to 2014, in thousands of barrels per day, from the [U.S. Energy Information Administration](http://www.eia.gov/cfapps/ipdbproject/iedindex3.cfm?tid=5&pid=53&aid=1&cid=regions,&syid=2000&eyid=2014&unit=TBPD).
+- `oil_production.csv` Data on oil production by world region from 2000 to 2016, in thousands of barrels per day, from the [U.S. Energy Information Administration](https://www.eia.gov/beta/international/data/browser/#/?pa=0000000000000000000000000000000000g&c=ruvvvvvfvtvnvv1urvvvvfvvvvvvfvvvou20evvvvvvvvvnvvuvo&ct=0&tl_id=5-A&vs=INTL.53-1-AFG-TBPD.A&vo=0&v=H&start=1980&end=2016).

 - `ucb_stanford_2014.csv` Data on federal government grants to UC Berkeley and Stanford University in 2014, downloaded from [USASpending.gov](https://www.usaspending.gov/Pages/Default.aspx).

-- `urls.xls` A spreadsheet that we'll use in webscraping.
+- `ny.txt` file scraped from State of New York site documenting disciplinary actions against doctors.

+- `NY.html` web page with a table giving links to pages documenting individual disciplinary actions against New York doctors.

 ### Data portals